joy4563/Entergalactic_Mars_Explorer/README.md

     cd Entergalactic_Mars_Explorer

 ### Run locally
+    npm i
+    npm install
     npx vite

 ### Only 2 commands let you run the project!
-    npm -i
+    npm i
     npx vite

-That is all you need to do to emmers yourself into the martian environment.
+That is all you need to do to immerse yourself in the Martian environment.

 ## Api List<a name = "api"></a>
 ### For Rover Images